joelhans/netdata-tutorial/part-09.md

 This enables Netdata to be both low-resource and exhaustive in its collection of real-time metrics.
 However, if you want to store even more metrics for a longer period, you can make use of the database engine and/or a backend of choice.

-This guide will show you how to store long term historical metrics in Netdata using the database engine and/or backend.
+This guide will show you how to store long-term historical metrics in Netdata using the database engine and/or backend.

 ## What you'll learn in this part